Friday, August 30, 2013

 Enamul: Nothing went wrong.
 I am always considered as a Test bowler and as we didn’t play enough Test cricket, I think, that’s why the selectors didn’t consider me.
 You can say that I had been a bit unlucky.

-CS: Despite the tremendous performance during the 2011-12 National Cricket League the selectors left you in the cold in the series against West Indies.
+Fenomeno: Despite the tremendous performance during the 2011-12 National Cricket League the selectors left you in the cold in the series against West Indies.
 But as a matter of fact, more often you suffer the ignorance of the selectors.
 What’s your take on this?

 Enamul:

-I failed to fit in the selectors’ ideal combination and for which I was not considered against the West Indies.
+I failed to fit in the selectors’ ideal combination for which I was not considered against the West Indies.
 But despite everything I wish to look forward to the next series.

 Enamul

-CS: There is hardly any cricket going on at home.
+Fenomeno: There is hardly any cricket going on at home.
 How badly it will affect our cricket?

 Enamul

-CS: Have you ever been approached by any bookies?
+Fenomeno: Have you ever been approached by any bookies?

 Enamul: No!
 Never!

-CS: Don’t you think Bangladesh need to give more importance on the longer-version domestic formats rather than spending time and money in tournaments like the Bangladesh Premier League (BPL)?
+Fenomeno: Don’t you think Bangladesh need to give more importance on the longer-version domestic formats rather than spending time and money in tournaments like the Bangladesh Premier League (BPL)?

 Enamel: It’s tough getting picked in County Cricket as you know only one overseas player is allowed to play there.
 To feature in the County teams you have to be regarded among the best in international cricket like Shakib and Tamim.

-CS: What qualities does a left-arm spinner need to develop to fetch wickets regularly?
+Fenomeno: What qualities does a left-arm spinner need to develop to fetch wickets regularly?

 Enamul: A left-arm spinner needs to have an accurate action and the ability to spin the ball on any deck.
 Again, he must be blessed with plenty of patience.

-CS: Who is your spin-bowling idol?
+Fenomeno: Who is your spin-bowling idol?

 Enamul: Enamul Haque Moni, Rafique Bhai and Daniel Vettori are my idols.

 Enamul: To an extent it is hampering the young generation as in the pace bowling sector we don’t have any good role models other than Mashrafe Mortaza.
 Our wickets too aren’t enough encouraging in grooming pace bowlers.
-But things are changing in our domestic cricket for the last 12 months or so as I have played on some green tops and in that sense it will encourage the youngsters to take pace bowling seriously.
-And I don’t think over relying on the spinners is hampering our team as you always go according to your strength and our spinners are our strength.
+But things have been changing in our domestic cricket for the last 12 months or so as I have played on some green tops and in that sense it will encourage the youngsters to take pace bowling seriously.
+And I don’t think over-relying on the spinners is hampering our team as you always go according to your strength and our spinners are our strength.

-CS: During the Zimbabwe series in 2005 what sort of plan did you make to turn it into an absolute purple patch for you?
+Fenomeno: During the Zimbabwe series in 2005 what sort of plan did you make to turn it into an absolute purple patch for you?

 Enamul:

 I was beaming with confidence and always believed that I can strike gold.
 I worked hard and had faith in my abilities.
-After fetching handful of wickets and bowling well in the first innings of the first Test against Zimbabwe at Chittagong in 2005, I became even more confident and I guess this confidence helped me to essay an absolute purple patch.
+After fetching a handful of wickets and bowling well in the first innings of the first Test against Zimbabwe at Chittagong in 2005, I became even more confident and I guess this confidence helped me to essay an absolute purple patch.

 Enamul: That Test match against Australia in 2006 was one of the closely contested ones for Bangladesh and that too against the best team in the world.
 Australia were boasted by Shane Warne, Ricky Ponting, Adam Gilchrist and co.
 From the word go we started to dominate them but in the end we just failed to create history.